United States Agency for International Development: Lebanon

 USAID has periodically supported the Lebanese American University and the American University of Beirut financially, with major contributions to the Lebanese American University's Campaign for Excellence.

 Europe

 Ukraine

+Truck acquired by USAID program in Dnipro, Ukraine.

 In the twenty years prior to the 2022 Russian invasion of Ukraine USAID dispersed modest funds, averaging $115 million, in Ukraine.
-Following the invasion Congress enacted large sums for Ukraine through USAID to support the operation of its government and civil society.
+Following the invasion, Congress enacted large sums for Ukraine through USAID to support the operation of its government and civil society.
 In fiscal year 2022 nearly $9 billion was disbursed, and $16 billion in 2023 causing that year to be the highest total spending year for USAID with 36.6% of its managed funds being disbursed to Ukraine.

 United Kingdom

 USAID has donated funds to international charity BBC Media Action, with approximately $3.23 million (£2.6 million) given in 2024.
 This funding supports media development, journalism training, and public education initiatives in over 30 countries.

 Cuba

-A USAID subcontractor was arrested in Cuba in 2009 for distributing satellite equipment to provide Cubans with internet access.
-The subcontractor was released during Obama's second presidential term as part of the measures to improve relations between the two countries.

-USAID has been used as a mechanism for "hastening transition", i.e., regime change in Cuba.
-Between 2009 and 2012, USAID ran a multimillion-dollar program, disguised as humanitarian aid and aimed at inciting rebellion in Cuba.
-The program consisted of two operations: one to establish an anti-regime social network called ZunZuneo, and the other to attract potential dissidents contacted by undercover operatives posing as tourists and aid workers.

-USAID engineered a subversive program using social media aimed at fueling political unrest in Cuba to overthrow the Cuban government.
-On 3 April 2014 the Associated Press published an investigative report that revealed USAID was behind the creation of a social networking text messaging service aimed at creating political dissent and triggering an uprising against the Cuban government.
-The name of the messaging network was ZunZuneo, a Cuban slang term for a hummingbird's tweet and a play on "Twitter".
-According to the AP's report, the plan was to build an audience by initially presenting non-controversial content like sports, music and weather.
-Once a critical mass of users was reached the US government operators would change the content to spark political dissent and mobilize the users into organized political gatherings called "smart mobs" that would trigger an uprising against the Cuban government.

-The messaging service was launched in 2010 and gained 40,000 followers at its peak.
-Extensive efforts were made to conceal the USAID involvement in the program, using offshore bank accounts, front companies and servers based overseas.
-According to a memo from one of the project's contractors, Mobile Accord: "There will be absolutely no mention of United States government involvement", "This is absolutely crucial for the long-term success of the service and to ensure the success of the Mission."